 Path Validation: The process of validating (a) all the digital certificates in a certification path and (b) the required relationships between those certificates, thus validating the contents of the last certificate in the path [Ref 6].
 See also Certificate Validation.

-Private Key: In asymmetric cryptography, the private key is kept secret by the end-entity.
+Private Key: In asymmetric cryptography, the private key is kept secret by the end entity.
 The private key can be used for both encryption and decryption [Ref 6].

 Public Key: The publicly disclosable component of a pair of cryptographic keys used for asymmetric cryptography [Ref 5].